rilianx/Research/docs/CLP Practical Constraints (Williams, Juan).md

 **Block Generator (2):**
 - [ ] Include variable for indicating the weights supported by blocks.
-- [ ] When vertical blocks are generated: **maximize the weight supoorted by the resulting block**: minimum between the upper box supported weight and the lower box supported weight minus the weight of the upper block.
+- [ ] When vertical blocks are generated: **maximize the weight supported by the resulting block**: minimum between the upper box supported weight and the lower box supported weight minus the weight of the upper block.
+- [ ] When vertical blocks are generated: Compute the contact surface of both blocks, verify the corresponding constraint.
 - [ ]